bytecodealliance/wasmtime/README.md

-(Note: make sure you installed Rust using the `rustup` method in the official instructions above, and do not have a copy of the Rust toolchain installed on your system in some other way as well.
+(Note: make sure you installed Rust using the `rustup` method in the official instructions above, and do not have a copy of the Rust toolchain installed on your system in some other way as well (e.g. the system package manager).
 Otherwise, the `rustup target add...` command may not install the target for the correct copy of Rust.)

 ## Features